awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-refresh.md

 + If an incremental refresh isn't possible, then Amazon Redshift performs a full refresh\.
 A *full refresh* reruns the underlying SQL statement, replacing all of the data in the materialized view\.
 + Amazon Redshift automatically chooses the refresh method for a materialize view depending on the SELECT query used to define the materialized view\.

 Refreshing a materialized view on a materialized view isn't a cascading process\.
 In other words, suppose that you have a materialized view A that depends on materialized view B\.
 In this case, when the REFRESH MATERIALIZED VIEW A is invoked, A is refreshed using the current version of B, even when B is out\-of\-date\.
-To bring A fully up\-to\-date, before refreshing A, first refresh B in a separate transaction\.
+To bring A fully up to date, before refreshing A, first refresh B in a separate transaction\.

 The following example shows how you can create a full refresh plan for a materialized view programmatically\.
 To refresh the materialized view v, first refresh materialized view u\.
 To refresh materialized view w, first refresh materialized view u and then materialized view v\.